the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Model for multi-class and multi-label classification for core metrics/Sub-project: Multi-label classification for the MSA Whistleblower Mechanism Metric/README.md

 Share the link of your Google Colab notebook or or .jpynb with Adriana or present it during our next meeting.

 ## Resources:
-1. See attached the labeled dataset to this directory.
+1. See attached the labelled dataset to this directory.
 We recommend you to access and extract the text from an updated version of this data which can be downloaded following these [instructions](https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery/tree/main/%F0%9F%97%84%EF%B8%8F%20Data%20and%20text%20extraction/WikiRate).
 2. Read carefully the description and methodology about the  [MSA whistleblowing mechanism](https://wikirate.org/Walk_Free_Foundation+MSA_whistleblowing_mechanism_revised)
 3. Check out our initial exploration on the [Whistleblowing_mechanism.ipynb](https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery/blob/a5f8610f2bbbdc69552108d049cde083f0bf9b83/%F0%9F%93%94%20Initial%20Metrics%20Exploration/Whistleblowing_mechanism.ipynb)

 Please do not hesitate to get in touch if you have any questions.